 The Godolphin doping scandal may leave innocent people tainted by drug slurs, says Newmarket trainer John Berry.

-Mahmood Al Zarooni, who trained horses for Godolphin in Newmarket, was given an eight-year ban last week for using anabolic steroids on horses.
+Mahmood Al Zarooni, who trained horses for Godolphin in Newmarket, was given an eight-year ban last week

 A second Newmarket trainer, Gerard Butler, faces a steroids inquiry.